Beating Depression

-Depression and depressive episodes hit all of us from time to time.
+Anxiety and depression hit many of us from time to time.

 In simple terms, depression is an imbalance in brain chemistry that affects our thinking and decision making processes.
-It's a normal part of stressful lives AND it can be managed.
+It's a common consequence of living stressful lives AND it can be managed.
 The important thing is NOT to make major decisions during a depressive episode.

-There are many factors that influence our brain chemistry including:
+There are many factors that affect our brain chemistry including:

 Most depressive episodes can be overcome with a few simplification steps.
 Deeper, darker episodes may need professional help from your GP or counsellor.